rushdina/trivia-quizzical/README.md

 ## ✨ Features

-- Fetches random multiple-choice mixed-category questions from the Open Trivia Database API.
+- Fetches random multiple-choice mixed-category questions from the `Open Trivia Database API`
-- Shuffles answer options are randomized to make each quiz unique.
+- Shuffles answer options are randomized to make each quiz unique
-- Calculates and displays user score after checking answers.
+- Calculates and displays user score after checking answers
-- Handles session tokens to avoid duplicate questions and expired tokens.
+- Handles session tokens to avoid duplicate questions and expired tokens
-- Reset and play a new set of questions anytime.
+- Reset and play a new set of questions anytime
-- Responsive, user-friendly UI with loading state and error handling.
+- Responsive, user-friendly UI with loading state and error handling
-- Decodes HTML entities in questions and answers using the `he` package.
+- Decodes HTML entities in questions and answers using the `he` package

 ## ⚡ How to Run Locally